codingMustache/codingMustache/README.md

 ## Joke of the Day

-It doesn't matter how much you push the envelope.
-It will still be stationary.
+Why does Waldo only wear stripes?
+Because he doesn't want to be spotted.

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+What programming language was GitHub written in?
- 1. Region 2
+ 1. JavaScript
- 2. Region 4
+ 2. Python
- 3. Region 1
+ 3. Lua
- 4. Region 3
+ 4. Ruby

 <details>
   <summary>Answer</summary>
-  Region 3
+  Ruby
 </details>